Learn powerful up to date methods from the experts that will stop mice in their tracks and get rid of them for good.

 Many of the more popular items that people claim will drive mice away are completely natural and you are likely to have some of them in your home now.
-Because of their strong scents which supposedly annoy mice are peppers and pepper sauces, cloves, onions, peppermint leaves and bay leaves.
+Because of their strong scents which supposedly annoy mice are peppers and pepper sauces, cloves, onions, peppermint leaves, and bay leaves.

 Items you are less likely to have on hand but that some swear by are owl feathers and cat litter.
-Concentrated ammonia is also reported to highly effective at driving mice out right along with friends and family.
+Concentrated ammonia is also reported to be highly effective at driving mice out right along with friends and family.

 The true effectiveness of any of these methods is questionable but it cost little to nothing to try them.